cobyism/ghost-on-heroku/README.md

 Once your app is up and running with these variables in place, you should be able to upload images via the Ghost interface and they’ll be stored in Amazon S3. :sparkles:

+##### Provisioning an S3 bucket using an add-on

+If you’d prefer not to configure S3 manually, you can provision the [Bucketeer add-on](https://devcenter.heroku.com/articles/bucketeer) to get an S3 bucket (Bucketeer starts at $5/mo).

+To configure S3 via Bucketeer, leave all the S3 deployment fields blank and deploy your Ghost blog.
+Once your blog is deployed, run the following commands from your terminal:

+    heroku addons:create bucketeer --app YOURAPPNAME

+The environment variables set by the add-on will be automatically detected and used to configure your Ghost blog and enable uploads.

 ### How this works

 This repository is essentially a minimal web application that specifies [Ghost as a dependency](https://github.com/TryGhost/Ghost/wiki/Using-Ghost-as-an-NPM-module), and makes a deploy button available.